mamagoooot/STORY_wren-kellan/README.md

 ## ⏳ PLOT & TIMELINE

 ### ACT I
+***Overview***
 - Wren witnesses something at a festival
 - Kellan is sent to clean it up (kill her)
 - Wren escapes — not through skill, but accident
+#### CHAPTER 1 – "Wrong Lens"
+#### CHAPTER 2 – "The Tent Job Goes Sideways"
+Kellan, a ghost-level operative, infiltrates Wren’s yurt to recover the evidence and eliminate her cleanly.
+No witnesses.
+No drama.
+Just wipe the drive, destroy the backups, and silence the loose end.

+He’s mid-mission when a glitter-covered troll cosplayer kicks open the tent flap and yells, “Bro!
+Lager?”
+Kellan nearly strangles him on instinct.
+Wren appears, assuming he’s just another awkward actor who got lost.
+She offers him a seat and introduces him to a conga line of goat-hoofed acrobats.

+Every time Kellan tries to slip away to finish the job, someone hands him a drink or shoves a tambourine into his hands.
+He contemplates killing the entire crowd, but there are too many witnesses.
+Too many distractions.
+Too much mead.

+Eventually, he decides not to turn the place into a medieval bloodbath—tempting as it is.
+He staggers out, sleep-deprived, overstimulated, and somehow slightly glittered.
+The target is still alive.
+For now.

 ### ACT II
 - Psychological chase begins